Cluster expansion formulas and perfect matchings for type B and C: Acknowledgments

 \section{Acknowledgments}

-The results presented in this paper are part of my Ph.D. thesis under the supervision of Giovanni Cerulli Irelli.
+The results presented in this article are part of my Ph.D. thesis under the supervision of Giovanni Cerulli Irelli.
 I thank him and Ralf Schiffler for many helpful discussions on the subject.
+I also thank Javier De Loera for introducing me to the lattice structure for orientations of graphs.
+Finally, I am grateful to the anonymous referees for their valuable comments.

 This work has been partially supported by the "National Group for Algebraic and Geometric Structures, and their Applications" (GNSAGA - INdAM), by the National PRIN project "SQUARE", by Sapienza Progetti Grandi di Ateneo 2023 "Representation Theory and Applications", by Sapienza Progetti Piccoli 2022 "Algebraic varieties associated to finite dimensional algebras" and by Sapienza Progetti di Avvio alla Ricerca 2022 "Homological interpretation of cluster algebras of finite type through symplectic and orthogonal representations of symmetric quivers".